Elyzsium/item-info/README.md

-# React Item Management App
+# React Item information App

 This is a simple React application for managing a list of items.
 The app allows you to view, edit, and delete items, as well as view details for each item.
 The app uses JSONPlaceholder online REST API.